saif-mal1k/web-development/CSS/Responsive_design.md

 </br>

 # how to implement responsive design
+- flexbox, grid layout, flexible grid.
-- use vw, % units.
+- flexible media(images...) (use vw, % units).
 - use media queries to address breakpoints.

 Tip: when developing website, try to design for all